jp-guiang/custom-store-test/HANDOVER_DOCUMENT.md

 - `GET /store/dust/balance` - Get current customer's dust balance
   - Used in: `app/api/dust-balance/route.ts` (line 17)
   - Falls back to in-memory balance if backend unavailable

-**❌ Available in Backend but NOT Used by Storefront:**
-- `POST /store/dust/apply-to-cart` - Apply dust to cart (exists in backend, but checkout uses `processDustPayment()` directly)
-- `GET /store/dust/transactions` - Get dust transaction history (exists in backend, but not called from frontend)

 **Admin Endpoints** (requires admin token):
 - `POST /admin/products/:id/dust` - Set product dust settings